neoreeps/kernel/README.md

 # ubuntu / debian kernel
 Build script for my kernel that includes aufs patches, output is an installed kernel.
+The config is based on the current running kernel, so *should* work for most people.

 This script will create a local copy of your source dir (so you don't have reverse patches) and then build there ... this will keep your source clean (yes, you can git checkout . etc etc but why?)